-Offers will be sent between 13 August and 4 September.
+Offers will be sent between 12 August and early September.
 The time period to accept your offer and make payment will be seven days (as opposed to the usual four days).

 After booking your room, you will be able to choose an arrival timeslot for your new home.

 Timeslot options will be carefully spaced out to ensure that only a limited number of people are arriving to campus at one time.

 If social distancing is required in your accommodation then we already have experience of how to operate all of our accommodation sites with guidance in place.
 We will abide by the 1m plus rule throughout campus, and reminders will be provided through clear and concise signage.